Basic Usage

 # @meta-name meta-value

-is used to add arbitrary metadata to a request or file.# @name request-name
+is used to add arbitrary metadata to a request or file.# @prompt variable-name prompt-string

 is used to prompt the user for input and store it in a variable.